 Brian D. Greenwald, M.D.

-Dr. Greenwald is currently the Medical Director of Center for Head Injuries and the Associate Medical Director of JFK Johnson Rehabilitation Institute.
+Brian Greenwald, M.D., is the Medical Director of Center for Brain Injuries and the Associate Medical Director of JFK Johnson Rehabilitation Institute.
 He is the Fellowship Director for JFK Johnson’s Accreditation Council for Graduate Medical Education (ACGME)- certified Brain Injury Medicine fellowship.
-Additionally, Dr. Greenwald is a Clinical Associate Professor in the Department of Physical Medicine and Rehabilitation at Robert Wood Johnson Medical School and is a Core Associate Professor in the Department of Physical Medicine and Rehabilitation at the Hackensack Meridian School of Medicine.
+Additionally, Dr. Greenwald is a Clinical Associate Professor in the Department of Physical Medicine and Rehabilitation at Rutgers Robert Wood Johnson Medical School and is a Core Associate Professor in the Department of Physical Medicine and Rehabilitation at the Hackensack Meridian School of Medicine.

-He completed his residency training in the Department of Physical Medicine and Rehabilitation at New Jersey Medical School.
-He was fellowship trained in brain injury rehabilitation at Virginia Commonwealth University.
+Dr. Greenwald completed his residency training in the Department of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School.
+He was fellowship-trained in brain injury rehabilitation at Virginia Commonwealth University.
 He is board certified in Physical Medicine and Rehabilitation and Brain Injury Medicine.
-Dr. Greenwald is the Medical Director of Brain Injury Rehabilitation at the Mount Sinai Hospital’s Rehabilitation Center in New York City and the Medical Director for the New York Traumatic Brain Injury Model Systems research grant which is funded by the National Institute on Disability, Independent Living and Rehabilitation Research.
+Dr. Greenwald is the Medical Director for JFK Johnson Traumatic Brain Injury Model Systems research grant which is funded by the National Institute on Disability, Independent Living and Rehabilitation Research.

-Dr. Greenwald has served on the Board of Trustees for the Brain Injury Alliance of New Jersey since 2002.
-In 2012 he received the Kristjan Ragnarsson Angel Award from the Sarah Jane Brain Foundation for leading research advancing the field of pediatric acquired brain injury.
-He was the recipient of the 2009 Physician of the Year Award at Mount Sinai Medical Center.
-He is recognized by his peers through the Castle Connolly surveys as one of the Top Doctors in the New York Metro Area.
+Dr. Greenwald has served on the Board of Trustees for the Brain Injury Alliance of New Jersey since 2002 and is currently the Vice President.
+Dr. Greenwald has been the recipient of multiple awards for his clinical work, research and teaching.
+Since 2009 he has recognized by his peers through the Castle Connolly surveys as one of the Top Doctors in the New York Metro Area.
 Dr. Greenwald has published multiple articles and book chapters in the areas of brain injury rehabilitation.
 Currently he is involved in several research studies to improve the care of brain injury survivors.